IgniteUI/app-builder/ROADMAP.md

 # Roadmap - Indigo.Design App Builder
 ## Current Iteration
 - **Figma** design tool support
-- **Tree component** as part of the Toolbox
+- New components as part of the Toolbox
-- New Blazor components and improvements - **Tab, Expansion panel**
-- Support **gap, column-gap and row-gap property** for flex layouts
-- Filtering of endpoints for RestAPI data source
+  - TreeGrid
+  - Accordion
+  - Tab Container
+- **Grid** v2 features

 ## Going down the road
 - **Tree Grid** component as part of the toolbox, as well as **Accordion**, **Stepper** and **Rating**.
-- **Blazor Server** project generation
 - **Master-detail**
 - **Dock Manager** as a layout setup - design surface
 - **Share and preview app** from Indigo.Cloud